 Seller's Description:

 Good.
 In stock now/ready to ship, often ships same day!
-Clean copy in good condition, dust jacket is bright and glossy with moderate wear top/bottom of spine, book itself is much closer to *very good* but for light twist in binding and moderate tanning throughout, binding is tight but not quite square, pages/text are clean and unmarked, HARDCOVER edition of "Elements of Information Theory" exactly as shown, ships quickly/securely with delivery confirmation, thanks!
-312.
+Clean copy in good condition, personal INSCRIPTION first page inside front cover (appears to be signed by author Thomas), dust jacket is bright and glossy with moderate wear top/bottom of spine, binding is tight but not quite square, text is clean and unmarked with moderate tanning throughout, HARDCOVER edition of "Elements of Information Theory" exactly as shown, ships quickly/securely with delivery confirmation, thanks!
+311.

-Add this copy of Elements of Information Theory 2nd Edition (Wiley to cart. $75.88, good condition, Sold by SurplusTextSeller rated 5.0 out of 5 stars, ships from Columbia, MO, UNITED STATES, published 2006 by Wiley-Interscience.
+Add this copy of Elements of Information Theory 2nd Edition (Wiley to cart. £59.33, good condition, Sold by BooksRun rated 4.0 out of 5 stars, ships from Philadelphia, PA, UNITED STATES, published 2006 by Wiley-Interscience.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.